Training, Webinars, and Podcasts

 Part one of the series will use case studies to show how to identify the signs and symptoms of TBI and what can happen if injuries are not identified, treated and monitored over time.
 We will show how treatment can be complicated by co-occurring diagnoses, what tools to use and how and when to use them.
 We will explain and utilize free educational resources designed for staff and the people they serve.

-March 14, 2025 Case Studies of Brain Injury with Co-Occurring Challenges: A Framework for Addressing Cognitive Changes
+March 13, 2025 Case Studies of Brain Injury with Co-Occurring Challenges: A Framework for Addressing Cognitive Changes

 Part two of the series focuses on cases that highlight cognitive changes that may occur through brain injuries like stroke, infection, tumor and traumatic brain injuries.
-We will explore the how to identify what aspect of cognition is impacted and specific strategies or accommodations that can be used to help improve functioning and quality of life.
+We will explore how to identify what aspect of cognition is impacted and specific strategies or accommodations that can be used to help improve functioning and quality of life.
 We will show how to incorporate these strategies into support programs (mental health, domestic violence, substance use, court directed, etc.) to improve participation and success.
-We will also talk the best ways to provide feedback.
+We will also talk about the best ways to provide feedback.

 April 3, 2025 Case Studies of Psychosocial and Behavioral Changes after Brain Injury: Practical Recommendations